 Can’t find the scoring criteria?
 That’s okay.
 Not all applications tell you how the application will be evaluated and scored.
 If this is the case, pay extra attention to wording in the guidelines and the organization’s website so you can align your narrative responses with those priorities.

-Below is an example of a question pulled from a funding guideline that I typed into a grant narrative skeleton:
+Below is an example of a question pulled from a funding guideline that we then typed into a grant narrative skeleton:

 Rating Factor 1: Capacity of the Applicant